 - PhD in Social Sciences (dissertation in sociology) at Wageningen University, (2001).

-- Professor (2015) School of Planning and Geography, Cardiff University.
+- Professor (2015) School of Geography and Planning, Cardiff University.

 - Senior Lecturer (till-2004) Department of Agronomy and Management of the Agro-ecosystem, Pisa University.